-Most fiberglass bathtubs are 5 foot rectangles like porcelain tubs.
-If that describes the size of your tub, the cost to refinish is $350.
+Most fiberglass bathtubs are 5 foot rectangles.
 However, fiberglass tubs can also be molded into a unit where the tub and surrounding walls become one molded piece.
-Fiberglass tubs can also be round or oval-shaped garden tubs, with or without jets.
+Fiberglass tubs can also be square, round, or oval-shaped garden tubs, with or without jets.

-Our pricing is based on a white or off-white finish, but if you want another color, you can choose from our solid color finishes.
-You'll notice there are no dark colors offered because we do not refinish in dark colors.
-That's because even in the semi-sterile environment we try to create, there are still minute dust particles that float through the air that can and will be seen on a dark surface.
+Our standard color is white or off-white, but if you want a specific color and have the number and/or name of it, we can probably "special order" it from our manufacturer at an additional cost of $125.
+Please note that we do not refinish in dark colors because even in the semi-sterile environment we try to create, there are still minute dust particles that float through the air that can be seen on a dark surface.

-If you don't need a special order color and are just trying to match the color to an existing toilet or countertop that is some variation of white or off-white, Jim has a great eye for color, and can tint the pure white color he starts with to get close to the color you're trying to match.
+If you don't need a special color and are just trying to match the existing color to a toilet or countertop that is some variation of white or off-white, Jim has a great eye for color, and can tint the pure white color he starts with to get close to the color you're trying to match.

-If you have a fiberglass shower, the best way to spruce it up is to have it refinished, especially if the finish has gotten dull.
+If you have a fiberglass shower, the best way to spruce it up is to have it refinished, especially if the finish has become dull.

-Showers can be any size or shape, so we will need pictures and measurements for the length and width of the shower walls and the shower floor in order to give you an accurate bid.
+Showers can be any size or shape, so we will need pictures, and measurements for the length and width of the shower walls, as well as dimensions of the shower floor to get you an accurate bid.

 There are times when the walls of your shower still look good, but the fiberglass floor you stand on looks really bad.
-That's no problem, because we can refinish just the shower floor without having to refinish the shower walls.
-To get a quick bid, email pictures of your shower floor, including measurements, which usually range from 3x3 to 3x5.
+This is exactly what refinishing is for!
+We can refinish just the shower floor without having to refinish the shower walls, if the two pieces are separate (not one molded piece).

 Just because a tub or sink has chips, nicks, or scratches, it doesn't necessarily mean it has to be completely refinished.
 If the damage is located above the water line, it can be repaired.
 If the damage is located below the water line, it can still be repaired, but not guaranteed, because the water can eventually loosen the repair.
 In cases like this, we recommend refinishing, so the repair is sealed and the work can be guaranteed.